ramsteak/brainfuck/README.md

 ## Issues

-The program runs as expected on Windows, but has unexpected behaviour with text input/output on Linux.
+The program runs as expected on Windows, but on Linux the `,` instruction reads to a buffer, and does not print until a newline is sent